MayaEnomoto/OutlineStormingLLM/README.md

 # Outline Storming GPT

 This is a tool for defining data and testing consistency by using ChatGPT and improving it.
 It is possible to simply have a conversation, or to load game settings and formulas to create expected level and experience tables.
+Ver.
+2.0 supports calls to DeepL API.
+It is possible to input/output with ChatGPT while translating.
+The code is becoming much less consistent because we are having ChatGPT write as much of the code as possible: ......

 ## License